MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Note about downloads

-I use always Windows to compile FFmpeg, so I forgot compile every time for Mac OS and Linux.
+I use always Windows to compile FFmpeg, so I forgot to compile every time for Mac OS and Linux.
 Also, please check changelog before you download the new version.

 ### Changelog
 ```